 One of RCI's main risks is the lack of business diversification because it is a captive specialised institution.
 This risk is partly materializing with the outbreak of the coronavirus.
-As a result of production shutdown and halt in car sales at dealers, origination has been temporarily suspended at RCI, which will imply a decrease in its loan portfolio to the end-users.
+As a result of production shutdown and halt in car sales at dealers, origination has been temporarily suspended at RCI, which will imply a decrease in its loan portfolio to the end-users (in H1 2020 net loans outstandings were already down 7% versus end-December 2019).
 The decline in the portfolio will in turn result in lower revenues.
-The expected increase in loan-loss provisions, which is difficult to gauge at this stage, will exert further pressure on 2020's profits.
-All this factors are reflected in our assigned profitablity score of a3, one notch below the macro-adjusted score of a2.
+The increase in loan-loss provisions as shown during H1 2020 will exert further pressure on the bank's profits going forward.
+All this factors are reflected in our assigned profitability score of baa1.